 Make the filling

-- In a mortar or a spice grinder crush the poppy seeds to a moist powder.
+- Crush the poppy seeds to a moist powder in a mortar or spice grinder.
 Stir into the milk.

 Make the cake